cncf/wg-coc/coc-incident-resolution-procedures-proposed.md

 ### Notification to the Accused Person

 During or after the investigation, the CoC Committee shall notify the accused person that an incident report has been received concerning their alleged behavior, unless the CoC Committee determines that the report is meritless or has been filed in bad faith.
 While the investigation is ongoing, the CoC Committee shall determine in its discretion whether, how, and when to notify the accused person, and how much information to share about the nature of the allegations, if any, taking into consideration risks of retaliation, evidence tampering or destruction, or witness tampering that might result from the notification.
+Additionally, notification to the accused person shall comply with the [Confidentiality Policy](#confidentiality-policy).

 ## Resolution